Dural Venous Sinuses

-There are six paired (transverse, cavernous, greater & lesser petrosal, sphenoparietal and sigmoid) and four unpaired (superior & inferior sagittal, straight, and occipital) dural sinuses.
-This article will look at the course of these sinuses, their tributaries and the sinuses to which they drain.
+There are seven paired (transverse, cavernous, greater & lesser petrosal, sphenoparietal, sigmoid and basilar) and five unpaired (superior & inferior sagittal, straight, occipital and intercavernous) dural sinuses.
+This article will look at the course of most of these sinuses, their tributaries and the sinuses to which they drain.

 The sphenoparietal sinus courses along the free border of the lesser wing of the sphenoid bone.
 It follows the groove of the bone and drains into the cavernous sinus after receiving a tributary on either side from the superficial middle cerebral vein.
 The superficial middle cerebral vein communicates with the superior cerebral veins via the superior anastomotic vein of Trolard.
 It therefore aids in draining blood from the cerebral hemispheres as well as the optic part of the frontal lobe.

 In addition to receiving tributaries from the sphenoparietal sinus, the cavernous sinus also receives tributaries from the superior and inferior ophthalmic veins, and efferent hypophyseal veins.
 This pair of sinuses, also called the parasellar sinuses, is located on either side of the sella turcica of the sphenoid bone.
 Their cavities have a spongy appearance that is formed by the numerous vessels passing through it.

 In addition to acting as a conduit for blood, the cavernous sinus also facilitates the passage of the:

 - CN IV (trochlear)

 - CN V2 (maxillary division of trigeminal)

 - cavernous part of the internal carotid artery